hth313/OS4/doc/secondary.rst

 .. index:: functions, secondary, secondary functions

-Secondary functions are additional XROM functions allows for up to 4096 additional functions that can be used if the provided 64 primary functions are not enough.
+Secondary functions are additional XROM functions which allows for up to 4096 additional functions that can be used if the provided 64 primary functions are not enough.

-The ``XEQ'`` replacement function in the Boost module can be used to access secondary functions by name, just as any other function.
-The replacement ``ASN'`` function also allows them to be assigned to keys in essentially the same way as ordinary XROM functions.
+The ``XEQ'`` replacement function in the Boost module can be used to access secondary functions by name, like any other function.
+The replacement ``ASN'`` function also allows them to be assigned to keys in essentially the same way as with ordinary XROM functions.

-Storing secondary functions in programs is also possible using the semi-merged functionality, they can also have postfix arguments in programs.
+Storing secondary functions in programs is also possible using the semi-merged functionality.
+They can also have postfix arguments in programs.

 It can be worth pointing out that once you have set up the secondary